On the conformal method for the Einstein constraint equations: Introduction

 \section{Introduction}

 Let $(M, g, K)$ be a triple consisting of a closed 3-manifold $M$, a Riemannian metric $g$ and a symmetric bilinear form $K$ on $M$.
 The constraint equations for the vacuum Einstein equations are given by \be \d(K - Hg) = 0, \ee \be |K|^{2} - H^{2} - R_{g} = 0, \ee where $\d$ is the divergence with respect to $g$, $H = tr_{g}K$ and $R_{g}$ is the scalar curvature of $(M, g)$.
 The equation \eqref{div0} is called the divergence or momentum constraint while \eqref{scal} is the Hamiltonian or scalar constraint.
 They are the Gauss-Codazzi and Gauss equations respectively of a hypersurface embedded in a $4$-dimensional Ricci-flat Lorentzian space-time $(\cM, g^{(4)})$.
+The space of solutions of the constraint equations \eqref{div0}-\eqref{scal} will be denoted by $\cC$.

 The fundamental theorem of Choquet-Bruhat \cite{CB} guarantees that a smooth triple $(M, g, K)$ satisfying the constraints \eqref{div0}-\eqref{scal} form an initial data or Cauchy hypersurface of a space-time solution $(\cM, g^{(4)})$ of the vacuum Einstein equations $Ric_{g^{(4)}} = 0$.
 The metric and second fundamental form of $g^{(4)}$ induced on $M$ are given by $(g, K)$.